anair-it/nifi-docker/README.md

 ## Nifi flow
 ### UDP log collector
-This Nifi flow collects logs on a UDP port and send them to elasticsearch
+This Nifi flow collects logs on a UDP port from a log4j based application and ship them to elasticsearch

 - Start elasticsearch and kibana
 - Create a elasticsearch index _applog_. ``curl -XPUT 'http://localhost:9200/applog/'``